 For restaurants, this means making sure that your decor creates the right atmosphere to match your style and cuisine, treating your guests to the experience they’re looking for.
 There are a lot of ways that you can go about doing this, but one of the most important points to focus on is the materials you use.

 Material can be a game changer in a lot of ways when it comes to interior design and style.
 A plastic table and a wood table both function the same way, but they say different things about the decor and the space.
-And no matter what your restaurant’s interior design style is, there is one material that can meet all of your needs – natural wood.
+And no matter what your restaurant’s interior design style is, there is one natural material that can meet all of your needs – reclaimed wood.

-Benefits of Wood in Restaurant Interior Design
+Benefits of Wood in your Restaurant Interior Design

 Wood brings visual diversity to a room, which is important when creating a diverse interior design that isn’t busy or cluttered.
 With wood, you can incorporate several tones just from the grain alone, or by mixing and matching wood types and colors.
 This creates depth but doesn’t overwhelm the space, so it makes a nice background for whatever you intend to include in your design scheme.

 Wood is also considered a warm and inviting material.
 It welcomes people in, and makes them feel at home.
-This can be an important characteristic for restaurants that do business in having diners stay for a while, and in attracting new clients through photographs and imagery of the interiors.
+This can be an important characteristic for modern restaurants that do business in having diners stay for a while, and in attracting new clients through photographs and imagery of the interiors.

 Studies have shown that simply having wood featured in the interior of a building can reduce stress and promote feelings of well-being.
-For a restaurant that is attempting to cater to people who are hoping to relax and enjoy themselves on a night out, including wood in your design could make the difference necessary to boost return visits.
+For a modern restaurant that is attempting to cater to people who are hoping to relax and enjoy themselves on a night out, including wood in your rustic restaurant design could make the difference necessary to boost return visits.

 1. Wall Paneling

 Wood wall paneling puts the color and variation right at eye level around the entire room.
-This restaurant also uses the same paneling on the columns to create a unified look for the space.
+This rustic restaurant also uses the same paneling on the columns to create a unified look for the space.

-2. Accent Panel
+2. Accent Panels

-You don’t need to panel all the walls in your restaurant to get the benefit of wood.
+You don’t need to panel all the walls in your restaurant to get the benefit of woodwork.
 This restaurant already had brick walls that set up the style and ambiance.
 So, in this case, the wood is used as an accent panel, which complements the brick and creates some visual texture and diversity in the room.

-3. Tables and Benches
+3. Wood Table Tops and Benches

-4. Framing Panels
+4. Framing Wood Wall Panels

 Have a focal point like a bar or a brick oven you want to show off?
 Consider using natural wood wall panels to create a frame for the space.
 These reclaimed wood panels have a deep, rich patina to them that complements the lighting in the restaurant.
 They make an eye-catching focal point around the ovens, easily helping to draw people’s attention.

-5. Lights and Darks
+5. Contrasting Lights and Darks

 One of the ways that wood can bring visual diversity to a room is through a mixture of color and tone.
 In this case, light wood is used for the tables and as accents in the benches.
 This is a contrast to the darker wood floor, making the bricks the mid-tone in the room.
 This creates interest and the light wood tables keep the space from getting too dark.

-6. Rustic Flooring
+6. Wide Plank Wood Flooring

 7. Unique Wood Grains